Matthew-Lyu/High-Performance-Student-Management-System-SYSU/README.md

 Feel free to modify and adapt the program to suit your needs.

-Contact with me if you have any questions.🥰
+Contact with me if you have any questions.